Tom Martin, Principal

 Please sit with your child and have them read with you each day,

 they can read on their own and discuss events in the story or you

-can share reading with them by taking turns and each reading a page at a time.
+can share reading with them by taking turns and each reading a page

-story, predicting what may happen next and why the
+events in the story, predicting what may happen next and why the

 author chose to write the story the way they did.
 Another activity

-to work on each
+to work on each evening is math facts!

-facts!
 The support you show at home

-Here are the six main pillars of character we focus on throughout the
+Here are the six main pillars of character we focus on throughout

-each character trait with your child:
+importance of each character trait with your child:

 February-Respect & Caring

-Richard E. Byrd School's mission
+Richard E. Byrd School's mission is to empower students to strive

-with integrity and persevere in an ever-changing world.
+an ever-changing world.
 This shall be accomplished through a

 challenging instructional program provided by a caring and talented

-staff within a safe and healthy environment in
+staff within a safe and healthy environment in partnership with the

-Adopt A Classroom Program
+A Classroom Program